 c) of Region 2 having a feeder-link frequency assignment in the fixed-satellite service (Earth-to-space) to a space station in the broadcasting-satellite service which is in conformity with the Region 2 feeder-link Plan, or in respect of which proposed modifications to that Plan have already been received by the Bureau in accordance with the provisions of § 4.2.6 with a necessary bandwidth, any portion of which falls within the necessary bandwidth of the proposed assignment; or

-d) having a feeder-link frequency assignment in the band 17.8-18.1 GHz in Region 2 in the fixed-satellite service (Earth-to-space) to a space station in the broadcasting-satellite service which is recorded in the Master Register or which has been coordinated or is being coordinated under the provisions of No. 9.7, or under § 7.1 of Article 7, with a necessary bandwidth, any portion of which falls within the necessary bandwidth of the proposed assignment.
-(Rev. WRC-03)
+d) having a feeder-link frequency assignment in the band 17.8-18.1 GHz in Region 2 in the fixed-satellite service (Earth-to-space) to a space station in the broadcasting-satellite service or a frequency assignment in the band 14.5-14.8 GHz in the fixed-satellite service (Earth-to-space) not subject to this Appendix which is recorded in the Master Register or which has been coordinated or is being coordinated under the provisions of No. 9.7, or under § 7.1 of Article 7, with a necessary bandwidth, any portion of which falls within the necessary bandwidth of the proposed assignment.
+(Rev. WRC-15)

 Reasons: An administration proposing to include in the feeder-link List a new or modified frequency assignment has to obtain the agreement of administrations with unplanned FSS frequency assignments in the band 14.5-14.8 GHz.
 Thus, after WRC-15, in order to include in the BSS feeder-link List new (modified) frequency assignments in the band 14.5-14.8 GHz, coordination will be required with notified (priority by notification date) unplanned FSS frequency assignments (Earth-to-space).